 The imaging of the Sony MDR-XB950B1 is very good.
 Their weighted group delay is 0.27, which is good.
 The graph also shows that group delay never crosses the audibility threshold, which indicates a tight bass and transparent treble reproduction.
 This is quite impressive considering the amount of bass these headphones produce.
 Additionally, the L/R drivers of our test unit were quite well-matched, which is important for proper localization and placement of objects (vocals, instruments, footsteps) in the stereo image.

-The soundstage of the Sony XB950B1 is sub-par.
+The soundstage of the Sony XB950B1 is disappointing.
 Their PRTF response doesn't follow the shape of our reference speaker's PRTF, indicating that the soundstage won't feel quite speaker-like.
 However, they do activate the pinna (outer ear) to some extent, suggesting that their soundstage will be perceived to be larger than that of in-ears and most on-ears.
 Also, because of their closed-back design, they won't sound as open as open-back design headphones would.
+That said, they're compatible with Sony's 360 Reality Audio, a virtual soundstage feature that can offer a more immersive audio experience.
+However, you need to have a subscription to services like Tidal or Nugs.net and use compatible files.

 Poor Isolation.
 The Sony XB950B1 headphones don't have active noise cancellation and only isolate passively using their ear cups.
 They achieve no isolation in the bass range, which is poor but typical of most passive over-ear headphones.
 In the mid-range, they achieve 8dB of reduction which is average.
 In the treble range, they achieve more than 30dB of noise reduction, which is within good limits.